syns-platform/contracts/README.md

 ## Overview

-**_SWYL/contracts_**, a suite of smart contracts, written in [Solidity](https://soliditylang.org/), that are deployed on the [Polygon network](https://polygon.technology/matic-token/).
+**_SYNS/contracts_**, a suite of smart contracts, written in [Solidity](https://soliditylang.org/), that are deployed on the [Polygon network](https://polygon.technology/matic-token/).
 This collection of smart contracts serves as the backbone for the platform's decentralized functionality and enables secure, transparent, and immutable transactions.

 ## Hightlighted features

-- [SwylERC721](https://github.com/SWYLy/contracts/blob/main/contracts/v1/SwylERC721.sol) - includes all the standard features of an NFT industry, as defined by the `ERC721 specification` from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721), as well as additional custom logic developed by SWYL to automatically set the default royalty fee for new NFTs as soon as they are minted.
+- [SynsERC721](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylERC721.sol) - includes all the standard features of an NFT industry, as defined by the `ERC721 specification` from [OpenZeppelin](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721), as well as additional custom logic developed by SYNS to automatically set the default royalty fee for new NFTs as soon as they are minted.

-* [SwylERC1155](https://github.com/SWYLy/contracts/blob/main/contracts/v1/SwylERC1155.sol) - includes all the standard features of the NFT industry as defined by the [ERC1155 specification](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/), as well as additional custom logic developed by SWYL.
+* [SynsERC1155](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylERC1155.sol) - includes all the standard features of the NFT industry as defined by the [ERC1155 specification](https://ethereum.org/en/developers/docs/standards/tokens/erc-1155/), as well as additional custom logic developed by SYNS.

-* [SwylDonation](https://github.com/SWYLy/contracts/blob/main/contracts/v1/SwylDonation.sol) - allows users to make donations to other users using any type of cryptocurrency.
+* [SynsDonation](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylDonation.sol) - allows users to make donations to other users using any type of cryptocurrency.
 All transactions are transparently recorded on the blockchain for full transparency.

-* [SwylMarketPlace](https://github.com/SWYLy/contracts/blob/main/contracts/v1/SwylMarketplace.sol) - combination of various safe, gas-optimizing, and well-tested features from the [Thirdweb Marketplace](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) and a range of complex custom logic developed by SWYL. `SwylMarketplace` is able to:
+* [SynsMarketPlace](https://github.com/syns-platform/contracts/blob/main/contracts/v1/SwylMarketplace.sol) - combination of various safe, gas-optimizing, and well-tested features from the [Thirdweb Marketplace](https://github.com/thirdweb-dev/contracts/blob/main/contracts/marketplace/Marketplace.sol) and a range of complex custom logic developed by SYNS. `SwylMarketplace` is able to:

   - Enable token owners to create, update, and cancel NFT listings for sale on the blockchain